What Does It Mean To Be Fully Known & Fully Loved?

 It is through the perfect sacrifice of the Son of God that we pass from death to life; Christ died for our sins in accordance with the Scriptures; he was buried, and he was raised on the third day in accordance with the Scriptures; he appeared to Cephas, then to the twelve.
 Then he appeared to more than five hundred brothers at one time.
 Jesus Christ is the Lamb of God, who takes away the sin of the world.

-Brothers and sisters, the deepest longings of our soul are to be intimately known and accepted without the fear of rejection; we desire to be loved without condition nor qualification, within the confines of right-relationship with God.
+Brothers and sisters, the deepest longings of our soul are to be intimately known and accepted; free from the fear of judgment, free from the fear of rejection, free from the fear of intimacy.
+We desire to be loved without condition nor qualification, within the confines of right-relationship with God, as He makes known to us in the Holy Scriptures.
 The following quote by Tim Keller captures the practical essence of these truths:

 “To be loved but not known is comforting but superficial.
 To be known and not loved is our greatest fear.
 But to be fully known and truly loved is, well, a lot like being loved by God.
 It is what we need more than anything.
 It liberates us from pretense, humbles us out of our self-righteousness, and fortifies us for any difficulty life can throw at us.”

 The most important relationship in the life of a believer is his or her relationship with God; everything else is secondary.
 When our hearts are regenerated by the Spirit of God, we have eyes to see that we were fearfully and wonderfully made by God, knitted together in our mothers’ wombs.
 We come to understand that He knows everything about us; there is nothing He does not know.
 He knows the number of hairs on our heads, our thoughts, our beliefs, the motives and intents of our hearts, all that we worship and place our hopes in, and much more.